How to string multiple Alexa commands together

 Follow-Up Mode is made possible by Alexa continuing to listen for commands after she's handled one.
 After your first command has been processed, Alexa will say, "OK."
 Then you have a few seconds to fire off another.

 Follow-Up Mode isn't quite as neatly packaged as the similar Google Home feature that lets you group two commands together and even assign them to a shortcut.
-For instance, with a Google Home shortcut, you can condense "OK, Google, turn on the living room lights and turn on the TV" to something as simple as "OK, Google, TV time."
+For instance, with a Google Home ($79.00 at Google Store) shortcut, you can condense "OK, Google, turn on the living room lights and turn on the TV" to something as simple as "OK, Google, TV time."

 On the other hand, with Follow-Up Mode, you aren't limited to just two commands at a time like with Google Home.
 Instead, you can just continue to fire off command after command and Alexa will keep handling them one at a time.